1999 Melbourne Storm season: Feeder team

 Melbourne Storm reserve players again travelled to Brisbane each week to play with Queensland Cup team Norths Devils.
 Backing up the successful 1998 season by finishing second on the ladder, Norths Devils fell one game short of the 1999 Queensland Cup Grand Final, losing to eventual runners-up Redcliffe Dolphins in the Preliminary Final.
-Kevin Carmichael won his second straight player of the year award.
+Kevin Carmichael won his second straight player of the year award, in a tie with Matt Bickerstaff.